ODonnellM/clickLight/README.md

   `data-cl-uid="userSetID"` on each.
 #### Usage

-In it's most basic form, clicklight applies and removes coloring to instantiated mapped areas.
+Without configuration, clicklight applies and removes coloring to instantiated mapped areas.

 HTML: